Vankata453/ZoneInternetGamesServer/README.md

 >   If a player were to modify messages, being sent to the server, to try and cheat, it's up to the opponents' game clients to determine if the action is legitimate or not.
 >   Luckily, from my testing, this local validation seems to work nicely.
 On invalid data, the game ends with a "Corrupted data" message.

-### Internet Games Client DLL + Injector [TODO]
+### Internet Games Client DLL + DLL Injector

-A DLL, which is to be injected into any of the 3 games, using the (TODO) Injector application.
+A DLL, which is to be injected into any of the 3 games, using the DLL Injector application.

 The DLL performs the following operations: